irontitan76/tesla/README.md

 ## Overview

-In this project, I had the thrilling opportunity to develop a cutting-edge user interface for Tesla, where innovation met creativity at every juncture.
-This wasn't just about fulfilling the requirements; it was a joyful challenge that propelled me to weave in both ingenuity and flair to redefine user interaction.
+I had some fun with this project!
+This wasn't just about fulfilling the requirements; it was a good old-fashioned challenge that propelled me to weave in both ingenuity and flair into a web experience.

-With a keen focus on excellence, I embarked on crafting an application that stands as a nexus of budget analysis, land dimension computation, and energy density assessment, aiming to elevate the customer engagement experience.

 The following sections describe how to get started with this application as well as some design decisions that went into the making of this application.

+## Highlights

+1. **Themes**: light and dark can be toggled via the ThemeSelector component found in the User Menu for protected routes or at the bottom of unprotected routes.
+2. **About View**: This renders this README.md to the screen using MDX.
+3. **Devices View**: This makes a request to Supabase for all devices (batteries and transformers) and renders them into a virtualized list.
+4. **Configurations View**: This makes a request to Supabase for all configurations, or layouts, and renders them into a virtualized list.
+5. **Configurator View**: The core aspect of this evaluation and renders a battery selector panel, summary pane, and layout generator.
+6. **SignIn View**: A view consisting of an email and password login form that pushes the route to Industrial Design platform once entered and confirmed.
+7. **SignUp View**: A view consisting of an email, password, and confirm password that pushes the route to Industrial Design platform once the user is successfully created.
+8. **NotFound View**: Check out a NotFound view that contains a cool visualization, e.g., [https://tesla.rosssheppard.com/nonexistent](https://tesla.rosssheppard.com/nonexistent).

 ## Quickstart